seanshin0214/innovation-socratic-mcp/README.md

 ```
 User: "How can we improve our mobile app?"

-MCP recommends: SCAMPER, Design Thinking, Value Chain
+MCP recommends: SCAMPER, Question Storming, Jobs To Be Done
-User selects: SCAMPER
+User selects: Question Storming

-Q1: SUBSTITUTE - What can be replaced?
+Q1: WHAT IS? - What's the current situation?
-A1: Replace manual input with AI auto-fill
+A1: Users drop off after 3 days, engagement is low

-Q2: COMBINE - What can be merged?
+Q2: WHAT CAUSED? - Root factors?
-A2: Combine calendar + task manager
+A2: Onboarding is confusing, value prop unclear

-Q3: ADAPT - What can be adapted from elsewhere?
+Q3: WHAT IF? - No constraints?
-A3: Gaming mechanics for engagement (from Duolingo)
+A3: Personalized AI coach for each user

 ...
 (7 total questions)

-Final insight: 15 concrete improvement ideas across 7 dimensions
+Final insight: 50+ questions reframing the problem from multiple angles
 ```

 ## 🏗️ Architecture